top of page

 Are competitions mandatory for all athletes?

 Yes - all athletes in a White Rose Cheer competitive squad are expected to commit to all competitions for their squad in a season.
 We do not authorise absences for a competition unless in case of emergency, which is judged on a case-by-case basis.
+If your athlete is recreational only, they are not expected at competitive events.

 Training and Attendance